HORSE RIDING LESSONS

 • We provide boots and helmets, but it is advisable to purchase your own if taking up riding.

 • We operate a maximum weight for each horse.
 Our current max weight is 13 stone.

 • We strongly advise that full personal accident insurance is taken out.

-• Horse riding is a dangerous sport, whilst the management endeavors to use correct procedures at all times to ensure the safety of each participant, we do not take responsibility for any accident / injury that may be occurred from equine activities.
+• Horse riding is a dangerous sport, whilst the management endeavours to ensure the safety of each participant, we do not take responsibility for any accident / injury that may occur from equine activities.

-• It is advised to arrive ten minutes before scheduled riding lesson in order to get correct footwear and headgear.
+• It is advised to arrive ten minutes before scheduled riding lesson in order to get correct boots and helmet.